Painting fabrics, Leather and Imitation Leather

 Do you have an old piece of furniture that you love dearly, but the fabric no longer suits your taste?
 Or are you even looking for fabric in a colour shade that perfectly matches your wall paint?
 Then you've come to the right place!
 In this special painting hack, we'll show you how to easily paint fabric and what to consider when doing so.

-1. Turn old into new: Before/After pictures from the MissPompadour painting community
+1. Turning old into new: Before and After pictures from the MissPompadour Painting community

 2. Whether furniture or textiles - a new look with chalk paint

-3. Colouring or painting: The advantages of chalk paint
+3. Colour or paint: The advantages of chalk paint

-4. Step-by-Step: How to paint your fabrics the right way (incl. video)
+4. Step-by-step: How to paint your fabrics correctly (incl. video)

-6. FAQ: Frequently asked questions about painting fabric
+6. FAQ: Frequently asked questions about painting fabrics

+Why should you still paint instead of throwing it away?
 Many of our customers have already had good experiences with painting fabric!
-And if you still have some paint left, it's a good way to use it up.
+And if you still have paint left over, it's a good way to use it up.
+Just bear in mind that fabric can be very stubborn and the quality of the result always depends on the nature of the fabric.

 Turn old into new: Before/After images from the MissPompadour painting community